Checkbook Register Template – (Track Your Incoming and Outgoing Funds)

-This is the balance at each transaction date.
+It is the balance at each transaction date.
 The formula used in the field leaves the field blank when there is no input in the withdrawal/payment and deposit/credit field.
-It also uses the offset function which does not let any errors crop up whenever an entire row is deleted.
+It also uses the offset function, which does not let any errors crop up whenever an entire row is deleted.

 The balance is calculated as beginning balance plus incoming check amounts less outgoing check amounts.
 One must note that the template will spit out a negative balance if the outgoing cash is higher than the opening balance and incoming cash combined.

 Following are a few disadvantages of using a checkbook register template:

 #1 – Move Towards Digital Mode of Payments and Receipts